YUDU Publisher provides easy digital publishing to browser and to custom apps, and allows the control of who can access published items.

 - Publish large content volumes quickly and easily

-- Enhance content for maximum impact
+- Enhance content for maximum visual impact

 - Deliver to a custom branded cross-platform app